tablesandwaves/tablesandwaves.github.io/docs/monome-electron-live/index.md

 * git version control
 * Basic web development using HTML, CSS and JavaScript (JS)
 * The *basics* of building a Node.js app: installing and using third party libraries
+* The basics of creating a Max for Live object